yandooo/graphql-spring-boot/README.md

            # if you want to @ExceptionHandler annotation for custom GraphQLErrors
            exception-handlers-enabled: true
            contextSetting: PER_REQUEST_WITH_INSTRUMENTATION
+      query-invoker:
+           # use a transactional query invoker; useful when working with JPA entities across multiple resolvers to
+           # prevent LazyInitializationException; false by default
+           transactional: true
 ```

 By default a global CORS filter is enabled for `/graphql/**` context.